Eradication of dracunculiasis: 2021

 In 2021, 15 cases were reported, of which eight cases were in Chad, four cases in South Sudan, two in Mali, and one in Ethiopia.
 The single Ethiopian case was a family member of a previously infected individual and the case was contained.

 863 animal cases were reported almost entirely in cats and dogs.

 2022

 In 2022, 13 cases were reported, of which six were in Chad, five were in South Sudan and one case each in Ethiopia and the Central African Republic.
-In addition to this:
+The single case in the Central African Republic was apparently imported from Chad.
+In addition: